Scoliosis in Children

 Infantile, juvenile and adolescent scoliosis are idiopathic which means that the exact cause of the scoliosis is unknown.
 Even though the cause of the scoliosis is unknown, there are many effective treatments for idiopathic scoliosis that range from physiotherapy to surgery depending on the curve(s).

-Non-idiopathic scoliosis types do have common causes.
-In congenital scoliosis, genetics are behind the developmental abnormalities.
 Neuromuscular cases of scoliosis are typically secondary in nature which can happen due to conditions such as cerebral palsy, spina bifida, brain or spinal cord injuries, spinal muscular atrophy, and muscular dystrophies.
-Conditions such as Marfan’s Syndrome or Ehlers-Danlos are behind Syndromic Scoliosis.

 null